national

-Health Information Systems Auditor Career Guide
+Health Information Systems Auditor Career

-What Is a Health Information Systems Auditor?
+What is a Health Information Systems Auditor?

 A health information systems auditor is responsible for all aspects of systems auditing in a medical organization.
 Often working in tandem with other health information team members, auditors will create and deploy auditing processes that allow organizations to assess the efficiency of their operations.
+Health information systems auditors are primarily responsible for comprehensive reviews of existing information systems processes.
+They work to ensure that policy compliance results in correct project management, without resulting in lost time, revenue, resources, or quality of patient care.

 What Does a Health Information Systems Auditor Do?

+Health information systems auditors actively assess individual workflows to determine risks, identify potential benefits, and improve processes that improve lives.
 On a day-to-day basis, the role of a health information systems auditor might vary widely.
 The exact daily responsibilities of a health information systems auditor can include:

 • Creating audit processes that identify areas where healthcare operations could be more efficient.